Joseph Henry Leo Schlarman: Bishop of Peoria

-On April 19, 1930, Schlarman was appointed the third bishop of the Diocese of Peoria by Pope Pius XI.
-He received his episcopal consecration on June 17, 1930, from Cardinal George Mundelein, with Bishops Henry J. Althoff and Edward Hoban serving as co-consecrators, at St. Peter's Cathedral.
+On April 19, 1930, Schlarman was appointed the third bishop of Peoria by Pope Pius XI.
+He received his episcopal consecration on June 17, 1930, from Cardinal George Mundelein, with Bishops Henry J. Althoff and Edward Hoban serving as co-consecrators, at the Cathedral of Saint Peter.
 From 1936 to 1937, Schlarman served as chair of Illinois Governor Henry Horner's Commission for Study of Prison Problems.

 In 1943 and 1944, Schlarman served as president of the National Catholic Rural Life Conference, an organization founded to improve the quality of life in rural areas.
 In an address to that conference in November 1944, Schlarman said that the U.S. Government should plan to relocate many war veterans to farming areas once World War II was over.
 He visited the countryside in Central America and Mexico, and wrote many articles on rural life there.
 He help plan in 1950 the International Rural Life Congress in Rome, but his health prevented him from attending.

 Schlarman was given the personal title of archbishop by Pope Pius XII on June 17, 1951.
 Suffering from poor health, Schlarman underwent 15 operations and was administered the rite of extreme unction six times.
 In September 1951, he was well enough to visit Mexico as part of plans to open a seminary in Montezuma, Mexico.
 He had just published his history book, From Quebec to New Orleans, The Story of the French in America and Mexico, Land of Volcanoes.

+Death

-Joseph Schlarman died in Peoria on November 10, 1951 from a heart attack, a day after returning from Erie, Pennsylvania, and Chicago.
+Joseph Schlarman died in Peoria on November 10, 1951, from a heart attack, a day after returning from Erie, Pennsylvania, and Chicago.
 He was age 72.
 He is buried at St. Mary's Cemetery in Peoria.